-In the recent times, built in assistants are being introduced in the cars to alert the person with hearing disability in case if emergency vehicles approach.
-Some of these advanced devices include sensory cue extracted from sensory input or haptic technology that vibrates the user seat or steering wheel.
+In recent times, built-in assistants are being introduced in the cars to alert the person with a hearing disability in case if emergency vehicles approach.
+Some of these advanced devices include sensory cues extracted from sensory input or haptic technology that vibrates the user seat or steering wheel.

 An organ disability cannot limit one’s opportunities in everyday life.

 Come visit Barnetby Private Medicals to get your medical fitness certificate for hearing disabilities.